markxu-11/University-of-Sydney-Course-Projects/DICOM Reader Demo/README.md

 ## What I got out of this:

 Throughout the creation of this demo, I haved learned the basices of handling the processing and storage of uncompressed image files.
 I also gained an understanding of the fundamentals of parallel processing in Python.
+Most of all, I became more proficient in handling changes in product requirements during the development process as I have fulfilled requests of additions by team members.